-Professor Jain received his B.Tech. from the Institute of Chemical Technology in Mumbai, India in 2003 and his Ph.D. in Physical Chemistry from the Georgia Institute of Technology in 2008.
-During 2008, he was a postdoctoral fellow at Harvard University.
-From 2009-2011 he was a Miller Fellow at the University of California at Berkeley.
-He will be joining the University of Illinois faculty as an Assistant Professor in Fall 2011.
-He has affiliations in the Department of Physics and the Beckman Institute.
-His research interests are in molecular and nano-optics and imaging with the goal of enhancing the understanding and control of energy transport, light-matter interactions, and chemical transformations at nanometer length scales.
+Professor Jain received his B.Tech. from the Institute of Chemical Technology in Mumbai and his Ph.D. in Physical Chemistry from Georgia Tech.
+He was a postdoctoral fellow at Harvard and a Miller Fellow at UC Berkeley, prior to joining the University of Illinois chemistry faculty.
+He has affiliations with the Materials Research Lab, the Department of Physics, and the Beckman Institute.
+His research focuses on the understanding and control of light-matter interactions on the nanoscale and the use of confined light for artificial photosynthesis and imaging atomistic dynamics of complex solids and catalysts.

-The theme of the research in the Jain lab hinges on the question: how can we use light to interface better with molecules and nanostructures?
-The goal is to use light in unique ways to: i) resolve important nanoscale or molecular processes that are not well understood, or, ii) induce novel optoelectronic or photochemical behavior in matter.
 We are a diverse team with interest and expertise in spectroscopy, materials science, and condensed matter physics.
 The tools we use include single-molecule spectroscopy, nanofabrication, high-resolution electron microscopy, and plasmonics.
 The systems we investigate range from artificial photosynthetic systems to nanophotonic switches.
-Specific research areas include:
+Specific research areas include the following:

 Super-Resolution Imaging of Heterogeneous Catalysts.
 Catalytic processes, despite their importance in the chemical industry as well as in solar-to-fuel conversion, remain poorly understood.
 This is primarily because of the involvement of surfaces that are often chemically complex and heterogeneous.
 In most cases, the identity of the active site is still in question.
 Our lab is using single-molecule super-resolution imaging techniques borrowed from the the biophysics community, and high-resolution electron microscopy, to resolve individual active sites on a catalyst surface.
 By mapping the distribution, structural composition, and heterogeneity of active sites, we seek to enhance understanding of catalytic materials and processes.
 Particular focus is on catalysts for water-splitting and CO2 to methanol conversion.